 What is a Private School Bond?

 Private school tuition can be pretty costly for many families, but the benefits are worth it.
-The level and quality of education provided is what makes so many students and families seek out private education.
+The level and quality of education provided are what makes so many students and families seek out private education.

 This can be anything from elementary and secondary schooling to vocational and technical training for adults.